my-liminal-space/cw-validate-cognito-jwt/README.md

-Testing code that depends upon features of the Cloudflare Worker platform (such as client HTTP Fetch, which this code uses to fetch the public JWK from the Cognito endpoint) is "interesting".
-In order to build confidence that the code will work as expected, the approach taken is to test by deploying the lib along with a test harness into a Cloudflare Workers app and point it at a real Cognito instance.
+Testing code that depends upon features of the Cloudflare Worker platform (such as client HTTP Fetch, which this code uses to fetch the public JWK from the Cognito endpoint) is "interesting"...

+In order to build confidence that the code will work as expected, the approach taken is to test by deploying the lib along with a test harness into a live Cloudflare Workers app and point it at a real Cognito instance.

 The test harness uses the built in 'assert' library to demonstrate that the code works as intended.

+The tests are triggered by running run-test.sh from a command line.
+This script requires:
+ - The aws cli to be installed locally
+ - Valid Cognito username and password credentials to be available as env vars

+These are necessary as the script passes the username/password combo to the aws cli to generate a valid JWT, which is sent as a query string param to the test suite running in Cloudflare.

 In the repo, the main library code is in the file 'check-jwt.js' and the test harness is in file 'test.js' with package.json 'main' set to 'test.js'.
 The